davatorium/rofi/doc/theme3/specification.md

 Where `state` is:
  * normal: No modification.
  * urgent: This entry is marked urgent.
- * activE: This entry is marked active.
+ * active: This entry is marked active.

 These can be mixed.